 slotDescription character-string description of the slot.
-Must be padded with the blank character (' ').
-Should not be null-terminated.
+MUST be padded with the blank character ('').
+MUST NOT be null-terminated.

 manufacturerID ID of the slot manufacturer.
-Must be padded with the blank character (' ').
-Should not be null-terminated.
+MUST be padded with the blank character (' ').
+MUST NOT be null-terminated.

 flags bits flags that provide capabilities of the slot.
 The flags are defined below hardware Version version number of the slot's hardware firmware Version version number of the slot's firmware